infumap/infumap/docs/operations.md

 - The Infumap settings.toml file which includes:
   - The object store backup encryption key.
 IMPORTANT! without this, the database backup data is useless.
   - Connection information and credentials for all S3 compatible object stores.
-- A separate text file with the backup encryption key (because this is so important!).
 - Login credentials for your VPS provider.
   - Username / password.
   - TOTP key / QR code screen capture.
 - ssh keys for logging into the VPS that hosts Infumap.
   - Allows access to user and item database logs, and objects if stored.
-  - Consider copying your entire .ssh folder to guard against accidentally copying the wrong key.
 - Login credentials for S3 provider(s).
   - Username / password.
   - TOTP keys / QR code screen capture.
 - Username / password of the infumap user.
 - Email passwords - these can often be used to recover other accounts.

-Double check:
+- Filesystem encryption key (is used).

+Checks:
 - Download a backup and ensure you can extract it using the backup key.
 - Ensure you copied the correct ssh key for logging into your VPS.